oppia/creator-documentation/docs/creators/plan-lesson-content.rst

 Build a Lesson Path
 -------------------

-Your lesson path consists of a series of supporting questions and answers that scaffold the learner's understanding.
-For the decimal example, this might involve comparing fractions to decimals or understanding place value.
+Your lesson path uses supporting questions and answers to deepen learners' understanding.
+For the decimal example, this might involve comparing fractions and decimals or examining place values.